- In extensive Fiori testing, the first thing we observed is how slow the interface is.

 But once you select the item, this is a typical response.

 There is a square called Working Capital Analysis.
 But where is it in this search?
-It should have come up on the right as an option once any of the keywords were typed in.
-It was there one time we logged in, we know because we wrote down the time it took to open, but it disappeared the next time we logged in.
+It should have come up on the right as an option once any keywords were typed in.
+It was there one time we logged in.
+We know because we wrote down the time it took to open, but it disappeared the next time we logged in.
 That is a first.

 How does that happen?